LCA-EET/Lichdom/README.md

 **What plans do you have for BG1 (BGEE) or SoD content for Liches?**
 - None.
 Lichdom is simply a high-level thing, just like ascending to godhood is assumed to only be for high levels.

+**How does the phylactery work?**
+- The phylactery is a gem that, if held in the inventory of a current party member, will allow auto-revival of the Lich attuned to it.
+If a

+- If a phylactery has a chance to break on auto-revival, that chance is rolled u

-**Why make the phylactery a cloak instead of a more traditional amulet or crown?**
+**Why make the phylactery a gem instead of a more traditional amulet or crown?**
+- Gems: The Lichdom ritual has improved since previous versions of this mod (pre-1.4).
+Unlike previous versions of this mod, an inventory-held gem called Phylactery is a Lich's phylactery.
+Each phylactery looks alike as of this writing, and a a

 - Amulets: Edwin's Amulet is normally glued to his neck, and I wanted Liches to be able to use [https://baldursgate.fandom.com/wiki/Amulet_of_Power](Amulets of Power).

 - Crown: I like Ioun Stones, and the Crown of the Lich mentioned elsewhere in this document allows anyone to temporarily get most of the effects of Lichdom.

 - Cloak: Cloaks are generally a low-power item slot despite rare exceptions in vanilla.
 Maybe there are mods which give high-powered cloaks to casters.)
 In short, giving up a cloak slot is generally easier than giving up most other thematic slots.
+Pre-1.4 versions of the Lichdom ritual used a personal-bound cloak called the Shroud of the Lich to determine resurrection.

 Shroud of the Lich is also an intentional reference to [an ability of the same name from DDO AKA _Dungeons & Dragons Online_](https://ddocompendium.com/w/Shroud_of_the_Lich).